 Shaheer Faltas on 5th grade field trip to Catalina

 Mr. Faltas launched his career as a teacher in south-central Los Angeles, where he taught English Language Arts and Social Studies.
 Mr. Faltas subsequently taught extensively at the secondary and university levels in Monterey County.
 As a standout teacher, Mr. Faltas gradually moved into a variety of school leadership roles to broaden his impact on children; eventually becoming a full-time School Administrator in 2002.
 Mr. Faltas possesses a California Teaching Credential with an emphasis on differentiated instruction and English language fluency.
 He also holds a Master’s Degree and California Administrative License from CSU, San Jose and the Orange County Department of Education.
-Mr. Faltas will complete his Waldorf Teaching Certificate and Master’s Degree from Rudolph Steiner College in the summer of 2013.
+Mr. Faltas has also completed his Waldorf Teaching Certificate and Master’s Degree from Rudolph Steiner College.
 Before coming to Journey, Mr. Faltas led traditional schools, co-founded a private college preparatory high school, and launched a Waldorf public charter school in Hawaii—where he also researched best leadership practices for Franklin-Covey.

 Q & A with Shaheer